Bernullys/docker/README.md

 What can you containerize ?
 Almost all kind of applications.

-If I inside the directory wich has the Dockerfile, and I want to build the image: docker build -t image_name . (. is necessary which indicates the current directory).
+If I'm inside the directory wich has the Dockerfile, and I want to build the image: docker build -t image_name . (. is necessary which indicates the current directory).